 Katy Nunez-Adler, an organizer with OCO, said, “We are a group working in support of Linked Learning and high school improvement.
 Our research showed that Linked Learning approaches can make a real difference in a child’s life if we have enough support.
 So out of our own funding, we conducted a community survey of households,” on what they think of a parcel tax.
 Her colleague from EBAYC, Andy Nelson, said, “We don’t take this lightly, we know it is a huge task, especially for flatlands families.
 We also know from the polls across the city that Oaklanders do take seriously the need to provide opportunities for high school students.”

 Tucked along a corridor where gun shots ring out daily and where unemployment shapes day-to-day life, E.C.
 Reems schools 243 children, almost all of them local and almost all of them African-Americans from very low-income families.
-It is one of Oakland’s oldest charter schools, founded 14 years ago by Bishop Ernestine C. Reems of nearby Center of Hope Community Church.
+It was founded 14 years ago by Bishop Ernestine C. Reems of nearby Center of Hope Community Church.

 “E.C.
 Reems is really the community.
-The school has done so much for the community, for families who are homeless, for families living in hotels,’’ said parent Nikka Bell with one of her three children who attend Reems at her side.
+The school has done so much for the community, for families who are homeless, for families living in hotels,’’ parent Nikka Bell said during an anguished discussion before the board.
+With one of her three children who attend Reems at her side, Bell said.
 “If you take it away you’re taking away the hope of our children.”

 Recent graduate LaVonte Thompson said the school is “my home, our home” and another recent graduate credited her E.C.
 Reems education for her success getting into several colleges and state universities.